Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_data_governance/tb_zts_data_governance.md

 Duration: 3

 ### Overview
-Happy with our Tag Based Dynamic Masking controlling masking at the column level, we will now look to restrict access at the row level for our test role.
+Happy with our Tag Based Dynamic Masking controlling masking at the Column level, we will now look to restrict access at the Row level for our Test Role.

-Within our Customer Loyalty table, our role should only see Customers who are based in Tokyo.
+Within our Customer Loyalty table, our Test Role should only see Customers who are based in Tokyo.
 Thankfully, Snowflake has another powerful native Data Governance feature that can handle this at scale called [Row Access Policies](https://docs.snowflake.com/en/user-guide/security-row-intro).